Heavy Recovery Hazmat Cleanup Log Automation: Killing the $7,500 Denied Insurance Line Leak

 The Field-Tested Fix: Automated Hazmat Spill Log Generation

 To plug this profit leak, you must turn field documentation into a structured, automated assembly line.
-By integrating Jobber with Make, you can build a system that forces on-scene data capture and instantly generates a legally binding, unassailable Hazmat Spill Log.
+By integrating GoHighLevel with Make, you can build a system that forces on-scene data capture and instantly generates a legally binding, unassailable Hazmat Spill Log.

 We use Make to coordinate this entire workflow.
 It acts as our operational glue, translating chaotic field activities into structured documents without writing code.
 You can easily build, test, and scale this workflow yourself using its drag-and-drop builder.